marina601/discover-malta/TESTING.md

 2. As a business owner, I want the user to be able to register with secure login details.

     - Discover Malta has been designed to simplify the registration process for the user and ensure the user details are stored securely.
     - For the user to register they have to provide their full name, telephone number, email address and password.
     - A secure link is generated and sent to the user upon their registration
     - Once the link is clicked from the user email address the user is activated
     - User details and hashed password is stored in the database.
-    - User is able to reset their password by clicking on the `click here to reset your password` link
+    - User can reset their password by clicking on the `click here to reset your password` link
-    - In that case another email is generated and send to the user email address to create a new password
+    - In that case, another email is generated and sent to the user email address to create a new password
-    - The user is able to login when two conditions are met, user email address and password
+    - The user can log in when two conditions are met, user email address and password
     - The site owner who will have access to the database, will be able to see the username, however, will not be able to see the user password which is stored securely.
-    - The user may choose to update their personal details in their profile page by clicking on the link `edit your profile`
+    - The user may choose to update their details in their profile page by clicking on the link `edit your profile`

 3. As a business owner, I want the user to be able to use the site easily on any device.

-     - The site has been designed to be fully responsive with mobile first approach in mind.
+     - The site has been designed to be fully responsive with the mobile-first approach in mind.

 4. As a business owner, I want to provide useful links to users where they can purchase products and earn an affiliate commission.

      - The shop feature is yet to be implemented
-     - The site owner will be able to earn commission on sale of the tickets, once term and conditions have been agreed with provider
+     - The site owner will be able to earn commission on the sale of the tickets, once terms and conditions have been agreed upon with the provider.

 5. As a business owner, I want to be able to delete any reviews which I consider to be inappropriate or out of content.

      - An admin user may set any review status to False inside their Django admin panel.
-     - The condition for reveiw to display on site has been set as default to True.
+     - The condition for review to display on site has been set as default to True.

 6. As a business owner, I want to be able to add additional new trips to the site.

-     - An admin user, once logged-in, can navigate to their profile page, where they will see a link to *add trip* page.
+     - An admin user, once logged in, can navigate to their profile page, where they will see a link to the *add trip* page.
-     - Once on the page, admin user is able to add new triip to the database once all the conditions have been met
+     - Once on the page, the admin user can add a new trip to the database once all the conditions have been met.
      - Once added a new trip, the admin user will be redirected to the *trip_detail* page where they will be able to view the trip which they have just created.

 7. As a business owner, I want to be able to edit or delete trips.